malmbergoe/DisplayHelloWorld/README.md

 the typedefs uint8_t (defined in <cstdint> header) are part of c++11 standard.

+This should be incorporated into a yocto build setup. (todo)

 #### Deploy on target
+building via yocto produces an image file.
+This file is written to an sd card.
+(more documentation to be added as the process matures)

 ###### Running software
 When the raspberry pi is booted, you must login.
 Currently the only existing user is root, with root as password.
-Next you ned to activate the i2c kernel modulewith the command 'modprobe i2c-dev'
+Next you need to activate the i2c kernel modulewith the command 'modprobe i2c-dev'
 After this you can use the i2-tools (which are installed by default).
 To find the address of the display, type
 'i2cdetect 1' this will show the memory mapping of the i2c bus number 1.